microsoft/fluentui/specs/Menu.md

 The root level component serves as a simplified interface (sugar) for popup positioning and triggering.

+### MenuTrigger

+A non-visual component that wraps its child and configures them to be the trigger that will open a menu.
+This component should only accept one child

 ### MenuList

 This component is used internally by `Menu` and manages the context and layout its items.